irisnet/irishub/docs/concepts/coin-type.md

+---
+order: 4
+---

-# Coin_Type
+# Coin Type

 ##  Definitions

-Coin_type defines the available units of a kind of token in IRISnet.
+Coin type defines the available units of a kind of token in IRISnet.
 The developers can specify different coin_type for  their tokens.
 The native token in IRIShub is `iris`, which has following available units: `iris-milli`, `iris-micro`, `iris-nano`, `iris-pico`, `iris-femto` and `iris-atto`.
 The conversion relationship between them are as follows:

 ```
 1 iris = 10^3 iris-milli